-On top of this, imagine achieving this without having to do anything substantially new and instead, doubling down on components which already exist within your business, but usually get overlooked (by the way, read the last sentence again because it’s so key).
+On top of this, imagine achieving this without having to do anything substantially new and instead, doubling down on components which already exist within your business but usually get overlooked (by the way, read the last sentence again because it’s so key).

-For example, as oppose to building a new sales funnel or automating your Facebook messenger, you decide to get tighter on your numbers and become the master of follow up (to be discussed in this article).
+For example, as opposed to building a new sales funnel or automating your Facebook messenger, you decide to get tighter on your numbers and become the master of follow up (to be discussed in this article).

 So, if you’re not too interested in becoming a #influencer but definitely want to be known for the problem you solve, then let’s read on.

 Yep, it’s that simple, set a target which stretches you for the month, but also gets you excited!

 I’ve asked on a number of small business owners on live trainings I’ve hosted already this year:

 “Do you set a monthly target?”